NSS-SE-Jumpstart/curriculum/sessions/session2/prework/if_statements.md

 The code above is called the _condition_ of the `if` statement.
 When the condition is `True` the code immediately below the `if` runs.
 When the condition is `False`, the code below the `else` runs.

+Putting that all together, here is the same block of code with some comments to illustrate what we've just discussed.

 ```python
 best_color = input("What is the best color? ")